‘Journalism under duress in Asia-Pacific’ edition deadline extended (24#2, November 2018)

-The "Journalism under duress in Asia-Pacific" edition of Pacific Journalism Review has a deadline of July 20, 2018.
+The "Journalism under duress in Asia-Pacific" edition of Pacific Journalism Review has an extended deadline of August 4, 2018.
 This edition will be published in print and online in November.

 November 3 is the United Nations date that is observed globally each year to mark the International Day to End Impunity for Crimes Against Journalists (IDEI).
 To honour journalists who have died, or have been beaten, tortured or brutally gagged in defence of the truth and the public right to know and to explore safety of journalist strategies, Pacific Journalism Review is publishing a special edition in November 2018.
 This follows on from the Pacific Media Centre’s public seminar in Auckland, Aotearoa/New Zealand, in November 2017 when several multimedia presentations were made in support of a free press in the Asia-Pacific region.
 The Ampatuan massacre of 32 journalists in the Philippines in 2009, with a failure of the authorities to successfully prosecute anybody for this horrendous crime almost a decade later, and violent abuses against journalists in West Papua were some of the issues raised in the seminar.
 Fiji, Papua New Guinea and Samoa are among Oceania nations that are cracking down on internet freedom to stifle “ghost writers” and “troublemakers” as one Pacific leader described them.